healthcare

 With only approximately 2,800 pathologists' assistants in the U.S., this is one of the smallest occupations we track.
 [Fact] The BLS projects +7% growth through 2034, reflecting strong demand driven by an aging population generating more surgical pathology specimens and a national shortage of pathologists who need support staff.
 [Fact]

 The median annual wage of $93,680 makes this one of the best-compensated allied health professions.
-[Fact] The specialized training required — typically a master's degree in pathologists' assistant studies — creates a barrier to entry that also protects against both automation and labor market competition.
+[Fact] The specialized training required — typically a master's degree from one of the approximately 14 NAACLS-accredited pathologists' assistant programs in the U.S. — creates a barrier to entry that also protects against both automation and labor market competition.
+Students complete roughly 22 months of intensive training including surgical pathology rotations, autopsy experience, and forensic pathology exposure.
+That investment in human expertise is not easily replicated by software.

 Why AI Actually Increases Demand for PAs

 AI is also enabling pathologists to work remotely through digital slide review, which means the pathologist may not be physically present in the lab.
-That makes the on-site pathologist's assistant even more essential as the person who handles the physical specimen work and ensures quality.
-[Claim]
+That makes the on-site pathologist's assistant even more essential as the person who handles the physical specimen work, communicates with surgeons, ensures sample quality, and acts as the eyes and hands of remote pathologists.
+[Claim] Several large academic centers and reference laboratories have already restructured their workflows around this model, with PAs handling all gross work while pathologists at home or in distant cities perform microscopic review through digital pathology platforms.

 The 2028 Outlook

 By 2028, overall exposure is projected to reach 59% with automation risk at 34%.
-[Estimate] The increase will come almost entirely from improvements in digital specimen analysis and documentation tools.
-The physical dissection and preparation tasks will remain largely unchanged because the technology to automate them simply does not exist in any practical form.
+[Estimate] The increase will come almost entirely from improvements in digital specimen analysis and documentation tools — better voice-to-text gross dictation, AI-assisted measurement of tumor dimensions from photographs, and automated lymph node counting from scanned slides.
+The physical dissection and preparation tasks will remain largely unchanged because the technology to automate them simply does not exist in any practical form, and no current research program is aimed at building it.

 Analysis based on the Anthropic Economic Index, U.S. Bureau of Labor Statistics, and O*NET occupational data.
 Learn about our methodology